edgedb/edgedb/docs/stdlib/numbers.rst

         db> select round(2.5);
         {2}

-    :eql:type:`decimal` tie is rounded away from 0:
+    But the :eql:type:`decimal` tie is rounded away from zero:

     .. code-block:: edgeql-repl